bmourad01/lang-n-change/README.md

 ### Examples

-The following algorithms are found in the `examples/` folder:
+The following algorithms are found in the `examples/` directory:

 - `big.tr` transforms a small-step functional language with evaluation contexts to use big-step semantics.
 - `pattern_matching.tr` adds pattern-matching to a functional language as a top-level operator.